Some Remarks on Isoparametric Functions in Closed 4-Manifolds: Introduction

+For general Riemannian manifolds, a significant result is Wang's work \cite{isoparaWang1987} on the tubular regularity of transnormal functions on connected complete Riemannian manifolds, showing that the focal varieties, which are the level sets taking the maximal or minimal values, are submanifolds, while the other level sets are tubes over either of the focal varieties.
+This result directly leads to the fact that an arbitrary transnormal function can induce an embedded {\it transnormal system} (see \cite{bolton1973transnormal}) of codimension 1, which also forms a singular Riemannian foliation of codimension one.

+Building on these developments, subsequent studies have investigated isoparametric functions and isoparametric foliations under various specific conditions (e.g., \cite{ge2015differentiable,qian2016differential,ge2016isoparametric,peng2017ricci}), with most focusing on particular cases.
+More recently, in collaboration with Yang, the author established some equivalent conditions for the existence of isoparametric or transnormal functions on closed Riemannian manifolds, stated as follows. \begin{thmIntro}[\cite{li2025equiv}] For each closed smooth manifold $M$, the following statements are equivalent: \begin{enumerate}[(a)] \item $M$ admits a linear double disk bundle decomposition. \item $M$ can be endowed with a Riemannian metric so that it admits an embedded transnormal system of codimension 1. \item $M$ can be endowed with a Riemannian metric so that it admits a transnormal function. \item $M$ can be endowed with a Riemannian metric so that it admits an isoparametric function. \end{enumerate} \end{thmIntro}

-A smooth manifold is said to admit a double disk bundle decomposition if it can be written as the union of two disk bundles glued together along their common boundary by a diffeomorphism.
-Such decompositions are often closely tied to specific geometric and topological structures, such as cohomogeneity-one group actions or the construction of some non-homogeneous manifolds.
+Here, a linear double disk bundle decomposition means that the manifold $M$ can be expressed as the union of two linear disk bundles, glued along their common boundary by a diffeomorphism.
+The term "linear" refers to these disk bundles being subbundles of vector bundles, with fibers being unit disks.
+Notably, this includes the special case of one-dimensional disks.

-Double disk bundle decompositions play an important role in the study of isoparametric and Dupin hypersurfaces.
-A fundamental example arises from isoparametric functions on spheres, where the level sets naturally induce such decompositions (\cite{munzner1980isoparametric,munzner1981isoparametric}).
-These decompositions are also closely associated with general isoparametric foliations and Riemannian singular foliations of codimension one (\cite{ge2015differentiable,qian2016differential,ge2016isoparametric,peng2017ricci}).
-This idea extends naturally to Dupin hypersurfaces (\cite{grove1987dupin,stolz1999multiplicities}), and to closed manifolds admitting Morse-Bott functions under specific conditions (\cite{scaardua2009codimension,qian2015isoparametric}).

-Recently, in collaboration with Yang, the author demonstrated that the necessary and sufficient topological condition for the existence of isoparametric functions---or, more generally, transnormal functions---on closed Riemannian manifolds is the presence of a linear double disk bundle decomposition (\cite{li2024}).
-Here, "linear" signifies that each disk bundle is a disk subbundle of a vector bundle.
-This result shows that the topology of smooth manifolds supporting transnormal and isoparametric functions is entirely determined by such decompositions.

-For simply connected closed manifolds, substantial progress has been made in understanding the role of double disk bundle decompositions.
-These decompositions are intimately linked to the double soul conjecture, which asserts that every non-negatively curved, closed, simply connected Riemannian manifold admits a double disk bundle decomposition.
-Moreover, a classification of simply connected closed manifolds in lower dimensions that admit such a decomposition has been achieved; specifically, \cite{ge2015differentiable} covers dimension $4$ and \cite{devito2023manifolds} dimension $5$.
-Additionally, it has been shown that simply connected closed manifolds of dimension at most $7$ admitting a double disk bundle decomposition are rationally elliptic (\cite{ge2015differentiable,devito2023manifolds}).